 Not Having a Legitimate Estate Plan

-Whatever plan you have for your estate, put your desires in a trust or will.
+Whatever plan you have for your estate, put your desires in a trust or simple will.
 Writing your desires on a piece of paper or relating them to a loved one does not keep state succession laws from deciding where your assets go if you die without creating legal estate documents.

-Minor Heirs and Children
+Failing to Plan for Minor Heirs and Children

-If you have minor children, ensure that your estate plan accounts for their care should you or the other parent die or become incapacitated unexpectedly.
-Leave detailed instructions for how you want to spend the money you leave minor beneficiaries.
 Those instructions go to the guardian, the person you want to care for and raise your children if you cannot.
-Regardless if you designate a close friend or relative as guardian, discuss your decision with the person to make sure that she or he accepts the role.
+Regardless if you designate a close friend or relative as guardian, discuss your decision with the person to ensure that she or he accepts the role.

-Long-Term Care or Disability
+Failing to Plan for Long-Term Care or Disability

 Not Accounting for Income Taxes